 On Sunday, the music grew in volume and strange additional pipes began to appear, seeming to grow out of the walls of the Castle.
 One of our ghosts, Benjamin Wood flew through the organ in an attempt to get a better look at it.
 First years once again heard the lure of the pipe organ, as it began to mimic the voices of their loved ones.
 On Sunday, Professor Blightly found her own voice stolen by the pipe organ-though the circumstances are still unknown.

-On Monday, the Defense Against the Dark Arts class that is normally led by Professor Vikander was hijacked by the pipe organ (and thus the castle), forcing the students out of the classroom and turning the doors to work against its inhabitants, sending the students, somehow through the door and into the clocktower.
+On Monday, the Defence Against the Dark Arts class that is normally led by Professor Vikander was hijacked by the pipe organ (and thus the castle), forcing the students out of the classroom and turning the doors to work against its inhabitants, sending the students, somehow through the door and into the clocktower.
 It had taken its second victim, this time a student, at some point in the day.
 The pipe organ used her voice to lure its third victim, another first-year student and her best friend.
 At the same time, according to the information that we gleaned over the past week, the pipe organ used a door to take Headmistress O’Keeffe.
-The disastrous Defense Against the Dark Arts class ended with several other voices snatched away with a splattering of blood.
+The disastrous Defence Against the Dark Arts class ended with several other voices snatched away with a splattering of blood.
 From that point on, the music was nonstop.
 The doors began to play tricks and the stolen voices were used against our friends and professors, trying to lure others to meet their doom.

 On Tuesday, the pipe organ struck again.
 According to my sources within the Professor circle, they were in a staff meeting when the pipe organ attacked.
-The Professors split up and some went to the great hall to organize the students there, whilst others went to rescue students who had once more been lured into the clocktower.
+The Professors split up and some went to the great hall to organise the students there, whilst others went to rescue students who had once more been lured into the clocktower.
 From that point until Thursday night, the Great Hall became our refuge.
 We ate and slept in the room while the Professors, Head Students, and Prefects took turns guarding those who were sleeping.
 Even there, though, we were not safe.
 The music never ended–getting inside our minds.
 Wednesday and Thursday was filled with more of the same.
 Attacks made by the pipe organ.
 And two more people, a Professor and a member of the Ministry of Magic’s Department of Magical Accidents and Catastrophes, were taken sometime in the night on Tuesday and Wednesday respectively.
 In total, six people were taken by the pipe organ and sixteen voices were taken.

 This all leads us up to the events of Halloween Night.